 Planning a trip to South East Asia and not sure how much money to bring?
 We have had a lot of you contacting us recently asking how much spending money is required when joining one of our tours.
 So here we have it!
 A breakdown of how much fun you can have for little money!

-When people ask us how much money is needed to travel Asia, we never like to say a set amount as everyone is different!
+When people ask us how much money is needed to travel to Asia, we never like to say a set amount as everyone's spending patterns are different!
 Some of you may have a more elaborate budget and can afford to splash the cash and eat like a King, whereas some of you are trying to extend your Asia stay as long as possible so need to save every penny you can.
 Either way, your needs are catered for, and there are ways around saving money, you just have to be smart about it.

 The currencies in Cambodia are US Dollars (USD) and Cambodian Riel (KHR).

 Don't be baffled by the use of two currencies here.
 When you are withdrawing money, you will only be able to take out dollars.
 However, when you pay for items, you will sometimes receive Riel as change.
 You will receive lots of Riel and will find that it does not actually amount to much.
 A good way to get your head around it is to remember that you need 4000 Riel to make a dollar.
 By the end, you will no doubt end up with a big wad of cash thinking you are rich, but when you count it up, you will find it is probably only about $4.
 Sad times!
 As for the dollars, $1 is about £0.80.
 Check out what you can get for your money in Cambodia!